NicholasEM/CustomizableMap/README.md

 These three variables are used to select which collection you want to display on the map

-(Information for finding variables for the first three parameters can be found on the livefyre admin console - instructions below)
+(The variables listed above can be found on the Livefyre admin console - precise instructions for finding these instructions can be found below)

 **e=anotherexample.com:** Sets the environment for the collection to be displayed (defaults to livefyre.com. - this is not shown in the example urls below since it does not need to be altered or customized to work under normal circumstances.)

 **c=a,b:** Sets the map's starting center at latitude 'a' and longitude 'b.'
 Decimal values are allowed here.

- Positive latitude values correspond to North and negative values correspond to South, positive longitude correspond to East, negative to West (for example entering 42, 122 would make the map's initial center 42 degrees North, 122 degrees East while -42, -122 sets the initial location to 42 degrees South, 122 Degrees West.)
+ Positive latitude values correspond to North and negative values correspond to South, positive longitude correspond to East, negative to West (for example entering c=42,122 would set the map's initial center to 42 degrees North, 122 degrees East while c=-42,-122 sets the initial location to 42 degrees South, 122 Degrees West.)

  (Note: The comma between latitude and longitude values IS REQUIRED FOR THIS TO WORK.
 Also there should be no spaces between the values - inserting spaces can and will cause errors.)